Best of the L.A. Bar Scene… from sports games, to guys, to martinis, to happy hours, to dates, to going dancing with the girls… (Revised on 12/4/13)

 Within walking distance in Old Town Pasadena is Haven Gastropub $$$ at 42 S. De Lacey Avenue.
 This is a cute spot with an extraordinarily long list of brews.
 For $8-10 you can enjoy tasting a flight of 4 beers.
 Our server Michel was a really wonderful man with a lot of knowledge.
 My flatbread margerita pizza was great and the potato chips are a must try (with vinegar and salt, served with some great aoli).
 My date loved his quail.
 All in all, a great place to grab a beer.
 The menu is a lot of pork and beer (what I’d call a gourmet “guy’s menu”).
 This spot is open late every night; tough to find in Old Town.

 Also venture out to the Valley to check out the new Golden Road Brewing $$ at 5430 W San Fernando Road in San Fernando, known for their onsite brewery and draft canned beer. $10 will get you a beer and a burger on the patio.
+Just don’t go in the height of summer as there is no a/c.
 Brewery photo below

 Firefly $$$ at 11720 Ventura Blvd in Studio City is another great date spot.
 It is swanky, cool, loungy and hip.
 The music is laid back.
 Beautiful classy crowd, good drinks and location.
 Bartenders are friendly.
 It is within walking distance of a couple other lounges if you want to bar hop.
 It has a really interesting bathroom scenario going on, you can sort of see the shadows… you’ll have to check it out.
 The outdoor covered patio area is lovely.
 I haven’t tried the food here yet.
 Do be sure to order a French martini.
 Photo of Firefly below